AutomationML/AMLEngine2.1/Documentation/Aml.Engine.CAEX/AttributeTypeType/Attribute.md

 AttributeTypeType.Attribute Property
 ====================================
-AutomationML 2.1 APIGets a collection of Attributes contained in this instance.
+Gets a collection of Attributes contained in this instance.

   **Namespace:**  [Aml.Engine.CAEX][1]
   **Assembly:**  AML.Engine (in AML.Engine.dll)